Set up Power BI Embedded

 Step 5 - Grant permissions (Embed for your customers only)

 Select Grant permissions and in the dialog, select Accept.
-This step allows your Azure AD app to access the APIs you selected (also known as scopes) with your signed-in user.
+This step allows your Microsoft Entra app to access the APIs you selected (also known as scopes) with your signed-in user.
 This user is also known as the master user.

 Download sample app (optional)

 If you created a Power BI workspace and uploaded content to it by using this tool, you can now select Download sample application.

 If you skipped the optional stages, you can still download a sample Power BI app.
 However, the code in the downloaded app lacks the properties that get filled in during registration.
 For example, if you don't create a workspace, the sample app doesn't include the workspace ID.

 Make sure you copy all the information in the Summary box.
 Your Power BI embedding environment is ready to use.